There are two ways you can sit the exam at the end of your online course.

 Pass: 50% - 79%

-If you find the thought of sitting for an exam daunting, then you may elect to undertake a project instead of sitting an exam.
-Projects are usually between 2000 to 3000 words and will be related to the material covered in your course with three (3) weeks to complete.This option does not apply to the RHS or ICB examinations.
+If you find the thought of sitting for an exam daunting, then you may elect to undertake a project instead.
+Projects are usually between 2000 to 3000 words and will be related to the material covered in your course with three (3) weeks to complete.This option does not apply to the public RHS or ICB examinations.